ConductionNL/StUF-Berichten/README.md

 </resoruces>
 ```

 This way the stuff component only needs your starting point (resource) and can grap al the other resources that are needed to make a full stuf message on its own.
+Therby dramaticcly speeding up the development prossec

-The enrichmentservices uses cashing to prefent "double" calls if the same resource is collected more then once.
+000The enrichmentservices uses cashing to prefent "double" calls if the same resource is collected more then once.

 ### Authenticating agains commonground sources